EduardoFontenele/script_basics/README.md

 ## Overview

-This repository contains a basic configuration script for development environments, especially targeted at Java developers.
-The script automates the creation of a working directory, installation of essential tools, and configuration of useful aliases.
+This repository contains a comprehensive configuration script for development environments, targeted at full-stack developers.
+The script automates the creation of a working directory, installation of essential development tools, and configuration of environment variables.

 ## Repository Structure